-As part of a National Sea Grant funding program, Woods Hole Sea Grant (WHSG) and MIT Sea Grant (MITSG) in partnership with Cape Cod Cooperative Extension (CCCE), is sponsoring a COVID-19 Related Rapid Response Funding program for municipal propagation resources.
-All municipalities within the coastal communities of Massachusetts (Barnstable, Bristol, Dukes, Essex, Plymouth, Norfolk, Nantucket, and Suffolk counties) are eligible to apply to the COVID-19 Related Rapid Response Funding for Municipal Propagation Support program.
+As part of a National Sea Grant funding program, Woods Hole Sea Grant (WHSG) and MIT Sea Grant (MITSG) in partnership with Cape Cod Cooperative Extension (CCCE), are sponsoring another round of COVID-19 Related Rapid Response Funding for municipal propagation resources.
+All municipalities within the coastal communities of Massachusetts (Barnstable, Bristol, Dukes, Essex, Plymouth, Norfolk, Nantucket, and Suffolk counties) are eligible to apply to this COVID-19 Response Funding program.

-For more information and to begin the application process please download the form here: Municipal Propagation RFP_10.2.20
+For more information and to begin the application process please download the form here: RFP – MA Sea Grants – Covid Response Shellfish Propagation

-Application Deadline: Friday October 30th at 4:00 PM.
+Application Deadline: Friday October 15th at 4:00 PM.
 Applicants must use the provided application forms and must submit the package electronically to firstname.lastname@example.org

 Purpose & Goal:

-The primary goal of the WHSG COVID-19 Related Rapid Response Funding program is to provide funding support for the shellfish fisheries and aquaculture industries that have been negatively impacted by the pandemic.
-This is in response to the issue of municipalities experiencing reduced volunteer labor, budget cuts for maintaining shellfish resources, and in general higher levels of shellfish harvesting activity in many cases.
+The primary goal of the COVID-19 Response Funding program is to help municipalities manage shellfish resources and assist shellfish-based communities who have been negatively impacted by the pandemic.
+This is in response to the issue of municipalities experiencing reduced volunteer labor, budget cuts for maintaining shellfish resources, and higher levels of shellfish harvesting activity in many cases.
 Municipalities may propose actions that lead to the maintenance and enhancement of municipal shellfish fishery beds and/or that support members of the shellfishing and aquaculture industries (please see Section III below: Priorities and Eligible Activities).

 A secondary goal of this program is to gather information on the current impact or effectiveness of various shellfish enhancement strategies.
-Towns will be required to describe in their proposals and incorporate into their work some form of evaluation of the effectiveness of the strategies undertaken with these funds, with technical assistance and oversight from WHSG/CCCE staff.
-This information will be used as a quantitative measure of enhancement in resource availability after the activity as compared to before the activity, and will be compiled, reported, and shared with fellow shellfish managers and local management groups.
+Municipalities will be required to describe in their proposals, and incorporate into their work, some form of evaluation of the effectiveness of the strategies undertaken with these funds, with technical assistance and oversight from MITSG/WHSG/CCCE staff.
+This information will be used as a quantitative measure of enhancement in resource availability and industry health after the activity as compared to before the activity, and will be compiled, reported, and shared with awardees, fellow shellfish managers and local management groups.